Common bottlenose dolphin: Description

+Common bottlenose dolphins have a grey coloration, a short beak, a single blowhole, and a hooked dorsal fin.
+The bottlenose is between 2 and 4 m long, and weighs between 150 and 650 kg.
+Males are generally larger and heavier than females.
+In most parts of the world, adult length is between 2.5 and 3.5 m; weight ranges between 200 and 500 kg.
+Dolphins have a short and well-defined snout that looks like an old-fashioned gin bottle, which is the source for their common name.

+Their necks are more flexible than other dolphins' due to five of their seven vertebrae not being fused together like in other dolphins.

 Taxonomy

 Until 1998, all bottlenose dolphins were considered one species T. truncatus.
 That year, the Indo-Pacific bottlenose dolphin (T. aduncus) was recognized as a separate species.
 The two species are thought to have split during the mid-Pleistocene, about 1 million years ago.

-Currently, three common bottlenose dolphin subspecies are recognized:
+Currently, four common bottlenose dolphin subspecies are recognized: